zachChilders/just-add-water/docs/onboarding.md

 ## Initial Provision

-The first time you use your Azure Subscriptiong, you need to run `init.ps1` in the Integrated Shell.
+The first time you use your Azure Subscription, you need to run `init.ps1` in the Integrated Shell.
 This script will create a centralized resource group with some infrastructure we use to bootstrap other infrastructure later.

 Running this script will prompt you for your Azure credentials and then run a deployment that should take about 10 minutes.
-If you look at the Azure portal, these are the resources you should be left with:
+After installation, if you look at the Azure portal these resources should be installed:

 ![Centralized Infrastructure](../images/centralizedinfra.png)

-For a complete explanation of infrastructure we provision, see our [infra guide](./infrastructure.md).
+For a complete explanation of the infrastructure we provision, see our [infra guide](./infrastructure.md).

 ## Customization

 At this point, you can begin building your services.
-You can add any dockerized application to the `app` folder, and we'll be able to securely deploy it for you.
+You can add any dockerized application to the `app` folder, and we'll securely deploy it for you.
 We suggest using applications from [our organization](https://github.com/mics-sbd), which have all been hardened for you.
 If you have a custom app or we're missing one you need, you are able to simply add a subfolder with what you're looking for.

-We create a seperate container for each dockerfile we find in the subfolder, and will automatically deploy it.
+We create a seperate container for each dockerfile in each subfolder, and will automatically deploy it.
 We recommend adding folders as git submodules, which will let you version them separately from your main infrastructure codebase.
 For a complete explanation of our docker discovery and usage, see our [docker guide](./docker.md).